 Group retention allows a Draw group to indicate through how many choices they would like the assignments program to keep their group together.
 For example, if a group of four students were to set their retention rate to 8, the assignment program would try to assign the entire group to their first choice.
 If there were not four spaces available in the group's first choice, the program would try to assign the entire group to their second choice.
 If there were not four spaces available in the group's second choice, the assignment program would move on through subsequent choices, trying to assign the entire group into each choice.
 If the assignment program goes through the first eight choices and is unable to get the entire group into any of those choices, it moves on to the ninth choice but group retention ends.
 If there is one vacancy in the group’s ninth choice, one person in the group would be assigned to that residence and the program would move on to the remaining three member’s tenth choice.
 Group retention allows students to prioritize staying together through a select number of residence choices (over being assigned to a higher residence choice without their group members) and then branch out on their own if desired.

 Group retention also allows larger groups to split off into smaller groups.
-If a group of four wants to stay together through their 14th choice and then break into two groups of two through their 20th choice, all group members should set group retention to 20.
-After their 14th choice, the first group of two would list different choices than the second group of two, and the program would handle them as two groups of two starting at the point where the choices diverged..
+If a group of six wants to stay together through their 14th choice and then break into three groups of two through their 20th choice, all group members should set group retention to 20.
+After their 14th choice, each pair would list choices according to their preferences and without regard to what residence choices the other pairs were listing, and the program would handle them as three groups of two starting at the point where the choices diverged..